fargusplumdoodle/BorDNS/kubernetes/README.md

 ## Description

 Simple deployment for BorDNS, CoreDNS, and ETCD.
+Helm chart is probably on the way

+## Defaults
+2 external services are created with type LoadBalancer:
+- 10.0.1.253:53 CoreDNS DNS server
+- 10.0.1.252:80 BorDNS HTTP server (make requests here)

 ## Generate secrets/configs